La India Mining District

 La India, Espinito-Mendoza, Cacao, El Rodeo, Real de la Cruz, Santa Barbara, La Mojarra, La Cuchilla (formerly HEMCO-SRP-NS), El Zacatoso and Tierra Blanca

-Condor holds 100% ownership of a 313 km² concession package covering 98% of the historic La India Gold Mining District.
-The concession package comprises ten contiguous concessions.
-Six of the concessions were awarded directly from the government between 2006 and 2015.
+Condor holds 100% ownership of a 456 km² concession package covering 98% of the historic La India Gold Mining District.
+The concession package comprises eleven contiguous concessions.
+Seven of the concessions were awarded directly from the government between 2006 and 2018.
 The remaining four concessions were acquired from other owners: the La India Concession was added to Condor’s portfolio in late 2010 through a concession swap agreement with Canadian miner B2Gold, the Espinito Mendoza, La Mojarra and La Cuchilla (formerly HEMCO-SRP-NS) concessions were acquired from private companys in 2011, 2012 and 2013 respectively.

 In August 2018 Condor received an environmental permit for the development, construction and opertion of a processing plant with a capacity of up to 2,800 tonnes per day and associated mine infrastructure at the La India Project.
 Following the grant of the Environmental Permit the Company’s objective is to progress the redesigned mine site infrastructure for La India Open Pit to a bankable level of Feasibility Study ("BFS").
 In addition, under the conditions of the Environmental Permit, the Company has to submit to MARENA final engineered designs for several key components of the mine prior to construction.
 For example, the final design and operations manual for the Tailings Storage Facility.
 Subject to financing, completion of a BFS and completion of the final engineering designs, construction is expected to commence within 18 months of the grant of the Environmental Permit.
 The construction period is expected to take 18 to 24 months.